HAZARD ANALYSIS TEMPLATE

 After identification, every health hazard will then be subjected to further analysis, such as determining its level of potential severity, the likelihood of occurrence, and its classification as a hazard.
 These parameters will serve as the basis for the next HACCP principles, such as establishing critical control points.

-Who needs to complete hazard analysis?
+Who needs to complete a preliminary hazard analysis?

 Hazard analysis is a critical step for a HACCP food safety program as well as other food safety management for food manufacturers.
 It is essential to be performed to maintain food safety compliance and for the production of safe food products.
 As such, hazard analysis must be initiated by any business serving or selling food to customers.